Librarika/manual/docs/users.md

 ## List Users

-List Users is the section where you can see all the list of users based on their roles.
+Users is the section where you can see all the list of users based on their roles.
 They have access to the library and can do all the regular managerial workings of the library.

 To view list admin or stuff users, please follow the below steps: